moneroexamples/compile-monero-09-on-ubuntu/README.md

 ```
 Parse error.
 Expected a command name, got unquoted argument with text "]]"
 ```
 A pull requrest was made to fix this problem.
+The problem is that `./external/miniupnpc/CmakeLists.txt` contains block comments which are avaliable in cmake 3.0.
+Ubuntu 14.04 uses cmake 2.8 and the presence of the block comments results in the parse error.

 ## Installation (optional)
 After successful compilation, the Monero binaries should be located in `./build/release/bin` as shown